Canadian / US / International Applicants

 Early years teachers are generalists and teach the majority of the subject areas.

-Unique to the early years program is the considerable amount of time that students spend courses that take place in the early years classroom, which is outside of the practicum course experiences.
-This supportive delivery model accelerates student learning and better prepares students for a career as an early years teacher.
+Students will spend a considerable amount of time in the early years’ classroom (not counted as practicum course experiences).
+This time accelerates student learning and better prepares students for a career as an early years teacher.

-Middle-years teachers are generalists and teach many of the subject areas, while helping students develop their individual strengths, as well as their roles and responsibilities within the school and community.
+Middle-years teachers are generalists and teach many of the subject areas.
+They help students develop their individual strengths, as well as their roles and responsibilities within the school and community.

 Middle-years teachers examine the physical, social, emotional and intellectual development of adolescents.